Hajj Training For Intending Pilgrims Held - UrduPoint

 Hajj Training For Intending Pilgrims Held

-FAISALABAD, (UrduPoint / Pakistan Point News - 25th Apr, 2024) A training session for 2,260 intending pilgrims from the two districts was held at Iqbal auditorium, University of Agriculture, Faisalabad, here on Thursday.
+SARGODHA, (UrduPoint / Pakistan Point News - 29th Apr, 2024) A training session for 1,047 intending pilgrims from across the Sargodha district was held at Sargodha Arts Council,here on Monday.

-As many as 1,100 intending pilgrims belonged to city Faisalabad while 1,060 pilgrims from tehsil Saddar, Chak Jhumra, Samundri, Tandlianwala, Jaranwala, district Chiniot, tehsil Lalian and Bhowana.

-The training was arranged under the auspices of the Ministry of Religious Affairs.
+As many as 517 intending pilgrims got training in first session,while 530 Hujjaj were imparted pilgrim training belonged to all tehsils of the district in the second session.

 Recent Stories